BenjaminDebeerst/bookkeeping/README.md

 # Bookkeeping

-## Status
+## Status: Discontinued

-Migrating to [Beancount](https://beancount.github.io/docs/), development on this project ends.
+I have migrated to [Beancount](https://beancount.github.io/docs/), development has ended.

 Working on this project has made the benefits of double entry accounting, while somewhat intimidating at first, very clear to me.
-Luckily there are tons of options out there for "real" accounting, and I'm migrating my processes to Beancount.
+Luckily there are tons of options out there for "real" accounting, and I have chosen Beancount and migrated to that.

-This project now has the option to export in beancount format, making transition a breeze.
+As one of the last changes, this project got the option to export in beancount format, making transition a breeze.

 ## Description